HaukeBartsch/MagickBox/code/documentation/docs/source/Introduction.rst

 MasterTemplate
 ==============

 Inside the virtual machine runs Linux.
 There are two partitions, one for the main system (/, 20GB) the other for data storage during processing (/data/scratch, 200GB).
 The dcmtk tools provide the DICOM connectivity and run as a system service (ps aux | grep store).
 Processing starts after storescpd receives an image study.
 As processing is data dependent the user needs to select the appropriate processing stream using the AETitle during DICOM send.
 The list of available processing (AETitles) streams is displayed on the web interface.
+After processing is done the routing will be executed which usually just sends the newly generated images back to a listening DICOM node on your network (such as OsiriX or DCM4CHEE).

+Each processing stream is contained in its own directory (/data/streams/) with a configuration file (info.json).
+All streams run as system services under gearman (http://gearman.org).

+All system services are monitored using monit (https://mmonit.com/monit/download/) which provides a user interface to start/stop services.
+Monit makes sure that after a restart all system services are started up again.
+This functionality uses process id files stored in /data/.pids/.
+After an unsuccessful restart it might be nessessary to manually delete these files.